Algorithmic Forecasting of Extreme Heat Waves: Introduction

 \section{Introduction}

 Extreme heat waves are relatively rare events.
 But of late, extreme heat waves seem to be increasing in frequency and intensity (Mann et al., 2018).
-Schmidt (2024) argues that ``heat anomalies'' may mean that climate science has underestimated the speed at which disastrous global warming will materialize.
+Despite a growing literature (Marx et al., 2021), Schmidt (2024) argues that ``heat anomalies'' may mean that climate science has underestimated the speed at which disastrous global warming will materialize.
 Many of the consequences for public health and local ecosystems are already troubling (Barriopedro et al., 2023).
 Some projected consequences are dire (Khatana et al., 2024).
 The mass media also has taken note.
 From the Economist, for example, ``Deadly heat is increasingly the norm, not an exception to it.''
 (Economist, June 6, 2024).

 Existing studies seeking to understand extreme heat waves have so far produced mixed results (Mann et al., 2018; McKinnon and Simpson, 2022, Fischer et al., 2023; Zhang et al., 2024; Li et al., 2024).
 Part of the problem is that during the warm-weather months, sequences of hot days have long been ``normal.''
-These spells have some of the features of heat waves that some have linked to climate change.
+These spells have certain features of heat waves that some have linked to climate change (Bartusek, 2022; Dosio et al., 2028).
 But they arguably are not the rare and extreme heat waves about which there has been so much recent concern.

-In this manuscript, the primary goal is to accurately forecast rare and extreme heat waves.
-To that end, we use novel methods in an effort to help distinguish between usual summer days and the rare, extreme heat waves, perhaps induced by climate change.
-The data used are a Level 3 product of the NASA Atmospheric Infrared Sounder (AIRS) instrument aboard the Aqua spacecraft (Aumann et al., 2003; Pagano et al., 2010).
-Observations from the June 2021 heat wave in the North American, Pacific Northwest (PNW) provide an initial forecasting target.
-Observations from the 2023 July heat wave in the greater Phoenix, Arizona area allow for a possible replication.
-For both sites, comparisons constructed from ``usual'' summer days are taken from other months or other years for which no credible claims of extreme temperature episodes have been made.
-We achieve uncertainty guarantees using nested conformal prediction sets (Kuchibhotla and Berk, 2023).
+In this manuscript, the primary goal is to help built a foundation on which valid forecasts of rare and extreme heat waves can be made.
+The data are taken from the Level 3 product of NASA's Atmospheric Infrared Sounder (AIRS) instrument aboard the Aqua spacecraft (Aumann et al., 2003; Pagano et al., 2010).
+Grid cells are the study units.
+Observations from the June 2021 heat wave in the North American, Pacific Northwest (PNW) are the initial focus.
+Observations from the 2023 July heat wave in the greater Phoenix, Arizona area allow for a replication.
+For both sites, ``control group'' comparisons constructed from ``usual'' summer days are taken from other months or other years for which no credible claims of extreme temperature episodes have been made.